rrsalerno21/quiz-project/README.md

 # Random Quiz Project

  This is a web app game that features dynamically updated HTML and CSS powered by JavaScript code.
 It asks the user a series of questions in random order that they have to answer in 60 seconds or less.
 The user gets a point if they answer correctly.
 If a question is answered incorrectly, the timer loses 10 seconds.
+Deployed at [https://rrsalerno21.github.io/quiz-project/](https://rrsalerno21.github.io/quiz-project/)

 ## Technologies Used
 HTML, CSS, and Javascript/jQuery